vscode-restructuredtext/docs/articles/configuration.rst

         "restructuredtext.linter.rst-lint.executablePath": "PathToExecutable"
     }

-.. note:: The values should be an absolute path.
+.. note:: The values should be absolute paths.
-   If you don't set this setting, but set ``python.pythonPath`` separately, then this extension will then pick up that setting instead.
-Also ``python.pythonPath`` should be an absolute path.

 .. attention:: Linters can be disabled via the new setting, ``restructuredtext.linter.disabledLinters``.